islahul/toddler-wall-art-a4/README.md

 - **Dynamic background colors** for each animal
 - **Perfect text alignment** with proper centering and spacing
 - **Built with modern React and Vite** for fast development and deployment
+- **Centralized configuration** for easy maintenance and deployment

 ## 🎨 Sample Output